sulenchy/pure-html-css/README.md

-# Pure Html and css
+# Pure html and css

 This contains pages designed without any frameworks.
 This motivation came from freecodecamp.org